shariffsa/shariffsa.github.io/index.md

   [Link to Paper](https://www.bis.org/ifc/publ/ifcwork23.pdf)

 - **Determinants of the COVID-19 Death Rate Using Machine Learning**
-  This was my Master's thesis at the Universiti Malaya, compeleted using R.
+  This was my Master's thesis at the Universiti Malaya, completed using R.
   Published as part of a [book](https://doi.org/10.4324/9781003491736) chapter.
   [Link to Paper](https://drive.google.com/file/d/1w5isNikmnED0-G9nIcoj6kZt5JwGgOGd/view?usp=sharing)